I hate, yes hate, TeachersPayTeachers.com

 Please understand, I'm as capitalist as they come.
 I mean, I have an infatuation with Ayn Rand for goodness' sake.
 I, however, am not for capitalism veiled in lies that takes advantage of our kids.
 In the spirit of providing perfect information here are more reasons why I now hate, yes hate, TeachersPayTeachers.com.

-Apparently there's a seller on TpT who realized how great of a teacher I am and decided to steal my lessons and sell them himself.
+Apparently there are some sellers on TpT who realized how great of a teacher I am and decided to steal my lessons and sell them themselves.

-This guy has a perfect 4.0 rating (I'm flattered) and has the gall to call himself "A Social Studies Professional."
+One guy has a perfect 4.0 rating (I'm flattered) and calls himself "A Social Studies Professional."
 He has over 23000 ratings and 4000+ followers on the site.
 That's a lot of teachers, and an exponentially larger amount of students, who have been ripped off by the site and this guy.

 2. "Free" Stuff